 Materials that exert low magnetic force and are also highly permeable are known as soft magnetic materials.
-Despite the fact such materials become strongly magnetised when exposed to magnetic fields, the lack of magnetic force otherwise makes them particularly valuable for use in numerous industries.
+Despite the fact such materials become strongly magnetised when exposed to magnetic fields, the lack of magnetic force (demagnetised) otherwise leads them particularly valuable.

 By optimally exploiting the way MIM technology can facilitate miniaturisation, handle complex shapes and large batches and boost material yield.
 Moreover, our µ-MIM® technology can apply when manufacturing soft magnetic parts in a net shape high precision in the process.

-Above all, this approach paves the way for machining without magnetic distortion, which can be problematic and eliminates the risk of deformation for shapes with thin-walled or shafts, to which they are often prone during magnetic annealing.
+Above all, this approach paves the way for production without magnetic distortion, eliminates the risk of deformation for shapes with thin-walled or shafts, where prone to deform during magnetic annealing.
 Our manufacturing scope runs from ferritic stainless steel, Fe3Si and permalloys.
 Additionally compared to conventional cutting – depending on the shape and quantity involved – it may be possible to reduce the cost per product.

 Features of magnetic materials used in µ-MIM® technology